Last update: 10/24/2021

 Malawi has a few other travel restrictions in place for visitors:

-- All travelers must submit a Traveler Health Declaration Form (this form will be available to complete in-flight or at the airport terminal).
+- All travelers must submit Travel Surveillance Forms (these forms will be available to complete in-flight or at the airport terminal).

 - All travelers will undergo health screenings, which include temperature checks, upon arrival in Malawi.